ajmaurais/peptide_analyzer/README.md

     * `uniprot.get_protein_location`

 * For each function, I have kindly provided a unit test.
-    * The purpose of unit tests in software development is to test idividual parts of code with edge test cases, before they are integrated into the larger project.
+    * The purpose of unit tests in software development is to test individual parts of code with edge test cases, before they are integrated into the larger project.
+    * In this case, the unit tests simply make sure that the output your function matches the output of the corresponding function in `complete`.
     * You can run a test from the `ipython` console by calling: `%run template/tests/test_<function_name>.py`

     __Example__